tomangistalis/objective-c-style-guide/README.md

-# NYTimes Objective-C Style Guide
+This guide is based on the NYTimes Objective-C style.

-This style guide outlines the coding conventions of the iOS teams at The New York Times.
-We welcome your feedback in [issues](https://github.com/NYTimes/objetive-c-style-guide/issues), [pull requests](https://github.com/NYTimes/objetive-c-style-guide/pulls) and [tweets](https://twitter.com/nytimesmobile).
-Also, [we’re hiring](http://jobs.nytco.com/job/New-York-iOS-Developer-Job-NY-10001/73366300/).
+# Objective-C Style Guide

 Thanks to all of [our contributors](https://github.com/NYTimes/objective-c-style-guide/contributors).